alanjian85/prisma/docs/README.md

 * microfacet-based BSDF models for physical material representation
 * bounding volume hierarchy (BVH) with surface area heuristic (SAH) for efficient scene traversal
-* multiple importance sampling (MIS) for improved sampling efficiency
+* importance sampling of material models for improved sampling efficiency

 The renderer also parses glTF files, enabling the generation of detailed and lifelike imagery directly from complex 3D scenes with PBR material attributes, without the need for manual intervention after export from 3D modeling software.